 Gene also believed that he was supposed to do what Jesus would do in every situation, another fallacy that has found renewed popularity in our day.
-Charles Sheldon's classic work, In His Steps, and the acclaimed work of Thomas à Kempis, Of the Imitation of Christ, have both fostered the idea that the Christian's behavior should be rooted in the question "What would Jesus do?"
+Charles Sheldon's classic work, "In His Steps? and the acclaimed work of Thomas a'Kempis, "Of the Imitation of Christ," have both fostered the idea that the Christian behavior should be rooted in the question," What would Jesus do?"
 While there is good in both of these books, it is unfortunate that they encourage a lifestyle of imitation.

-There is no way that a believer can successfully imitate the life of Jesus Christ.
+There is no way that a believer can successfully irmitate the life of Jesus Christ.
 Even a cursory reading of the New Testament reveals a holiness of life that is absolutely beyond our reach, barring a miracle of epic proportions.
-Consider this short list of a few basic things the Bible says Christians are to do if we are to be like Jesus:8
+Consider this short list of a few basic things the Bible says Christians are to do if we are to be like Jesus:".

-- We are to walk as Jesus walked (1 John 2:6). - We are to love our enemies (Matthew 5:44). - We are to forgive as Jesus forgave (Colossians 3:13). - We are to be kind to those who hate us and even pray for them (Matthew 5:44). - We are to consistently be overcomers-more than conquerors (Romans 8:37). - We are to give thanks in every situation of life (Ephesians 5:20). - We are to never worry about anything, but always have peace (Philippians 4:6). - We are to rejoice in the Lord always (Philippians 4:4). - We are to be holy (1 Peter 1:16). - We are to stand out in bold contrast to this wicked world (Philippians 2:15).
+- We are to walk as Jesus walked (I John 2:6). - We are to love our enemies (Matthew5:44). - We are to forgive as He forgave (Col. 3:13) - We are to be kind to those who hate us and even pray for them (Matthew5:44). - We are to consistently be more than conquerors (Romans8:37). - We are to give thanks in every situation of life (Ephesians5:20). - We are to never worry about anything, but always have peace (Philippians 4:6). - We are to rejoice in the Lord always (Philippians4:4). - We are to be holy (1 Peter1:16). - We are to stand out in bold contrast to this wicked world (Philippians 2:15).

-- We are to hate ourselves and renounce our selfish desires daily (Matthew 16:24). - We are to keep our focus on heavenly things (Colossians 3:1).
+- We are to hate ourselves and renounce our selfish desires daily (Matt 6:24) - We are to keep our focus on heavenly things (Col 3:1)).

 Have you had enough yet?
 These are only a dozen ways that we are to be like Christ.
 He did every one of these things constantly and perfectly.
 How have you done with these twelve?
 Can you consistently do ten out of twelve?
 Six of the twelve?
 Even one of the twelve?
 If we aren't perfectly and consistently doing them all, it's a pathetic joke to think that we can imitate the life of Jesus Christ.
-Even if you could perfect these twelve, I must inform you there are hundreds more where these came from.
+Even if you could be perfect in these twelve, I must inform you there are hundreds more where these came from.
 Don't think that all God expects is your best effort either, because the Bible makes it very clear that God doesn't grade on the curve.

-The belief that the Christian life is an imitation of the life of Christ is wrong.
-Any Christian would tell an unbeliever that he can't become a Christian by looking to Jesus as a model of behavior.
+The belief that the Christian life is an imitation of the life of Christ is wrong Any Christian would tell an unbeliever that he can't become a Christian by looking to Jesus as a model of behavior.
 Every Christian knows that salvation requires that one receive the life of Christ by faith.
 Why then do so many people, having become Christians, now think that the life of Jesus becomes a model for them to imitate?
 Jesus Christ has placed His life into us so that He can live His life through us.
-It has nothing to do with imitation but everything to do with participation.
-"For we have become partakers of Christ" (Hebrews 3:14, emphasis added).
+It has nothing to do with imitation but everything to do with participation."For we have become partakers of Christ" (Hebrews3:14).